infozenfrance/Phraseanet-Docs/en/User/Guide/Export.rst

   multiple recipients.
 * Enter the subject of the e-mail.
-* Select the files that have to be attached to the downloadable zipped archive via the available link in the body of the e-mail.
+* Select the files that have to be attached to the downloadable zipped archive via the available link in the e-mail body.
 * Complete the e-mail message if necessary.
 * Click on **Send**.
 * A sending confirmation displays.